EXPERIENCED MILITARY DEFENSE IN ARTICLE 32 HEARING

 You need an advocate to tell your Story

-Cannon Law Firm represents and defends clients from every branch in every type and stage of Court Martial proceedings.
+CANNON & ASSOCIATES represents and defends clients from every branch in every type and stage of Court Martial proceedings.
 John Cannon has been there will former clients facing military criminal charges and will defend you and your story.
 As a JAG, John Cannon has experience on both sides of military justice and will ensure your rights are protected.